Lukhausen/Lepus/typst/supercharged-dhbw/chapter_new/experimental.typ

 )

 The model developed a meta-cognitive pattern of thinking about how to think, rather than applying reasoning to the specific task.
 Instead of engaging with the problem content, it generated increasingly lengthy pseudo-reasoning chains devoid of task-relevant information or insights.

+Upon reverting to our standard reward configuration (10% for structure and 90% for content), the model persistently maintained its non-substantive reasoning patterns without demonstrating performance improvements.
+We attribute this phenomenon to premature convergence during initial training phases, which appears to have constrained the model's optimization trajectory to a suboptimal local minimum in the parameter space.
+This early fixation potentially impeded the model's capacity to explore more promising regions of the solution landscape, effectively crystallizing ineffective reasoning strategies that proved resistant to subsequent refinement efforts.
+This observation underscores a fundamental challenge in reinforcement learning for complex reasoning tasks: maintaining sufficient exploration capabilities throughout the optimization process to avoid entrapment in suboptimal solution manifolds.

 ]